amithg2/amit-dev-page/src/components/smallApps/LightsOut.js/README.md

-# Dad Jokes app.
+# Lights Out

-This is a small web that shows jokes from the dad [jokes API](https://icanhazdadjoke.com/api), made with React.
+This is a small game made with react.
+All you need to do is to light all the squares. (it's VERY HARD).

 # Getting Started with Create React App